Timothysit/swc-dataclub-march-2020/main.md

 <font size=5>

-- a matrix is a second order tensor, and PCA is a dimensionality reduction on second order tensors
+- a matrix is a second order tensor, and (d)PCA is a dimensionality reduction on second order tensors
-- TCA is a dimensionality reduction method on third or higher order tensors
+- TCA is a dimensionality reduction method on third order tensors
-- previous approaches to dimensionality reduction focus on two dimensions: neuron and time
+- previous approaches to dimensionality reduction focus on two modes (tensor jargon for "axes"): neuron and time
-- TCA is a way to add more dimensions to reduce: eg. the trial dimension
+- TCA is a way to add more modes to reduce dimensionality: eg. trials

 </font>